wejs/docs/docs/database/README.md

 ## Database configuration

-By default all projects there are three databases connection configurations that is selected by environment.
+By default all projects have 3 database connection configurations that is selected by environment.
-Ex: if you are in dev enviroment it will start the default database connections with we.config.database.dev configuration
+Example: if you are in dev enviroment it will start the default database connection with we.config.database.dev configuration

-** For all options see: http://sequelize.readthedocs.org/en/latest/api/sequelize/#class-sequelize **
+** For all database options see: http://sequelize.readthedocs.org/en/latest/api/sequelize/#class-sequelize **

 ### Mysql

-Build in mysql support and the session configuration is automatically set with database settings and the default configuration for mysql is:
+Mysql suport requires mysql npm modules: `npm install --save mysql` Example configuration:

 file: `config/local.js`